St George Girls High School

 An application fee of $100 must be paid to St George Girls High School when the application is submitted.
 The application fee of $100 pays for the setting and marking of the test by Australian Council Educational Research (ACER) Melbourne and for the supervision of the test on Saturday 11 August 2018.

 In 2018 at St George Girls High School, 2 students were invited to enrol in Year 8, 4 places in Year 9, 3 in Year 10 and 18 in Year 11 were offered due to available places.
 As the school maintains only 150 places in each of the year groups from Years 7 – 10, new students can only come into these year groups if a current student leaves the school to go to another school.
 In Year 11, the Principal determines the number of new students in this year based on their performance in the ACER test.
 This number will vary from year to year.
-In 2017, 11 students gained places in three year groups with over 160 students applying.

 This information is provided to parents and students so that they can make an informed choice about whether to proceed with the enrolment application.